Discover the tastiest deer recipe

 6. Season with salt and pepper and serve the venison stew.

-These three roe deer recipes are basic variations and can always be adapted to your own taste and preference.
-Enjoy your meal!
+These three roe deer recipes are basic variations and can always be adapted to your own taste and preferences.
+Enjoy!

 Wine recommendations for a venison recipe

-When serving a delicate venison recipe, the right wine choice is essential to complete the culinary experience.
-A well-chosen wine can enhance the flavours of the dish, while a wrong choice can overpower or even counteract the taste experience.
-For lighter venison dishes, where the meat is prepared in a subtle way, a white wine is often a surprising but suitable choice.
-A full-bodied, wood-aged Chardonnay or a rich Viognier can beautifully complement the soft flavour of the meat, while their complex aromas provide a beautiful balance.
+When serving a refined venison dish, the right wine choice is essential to complete the culinary experience.
+A well-chosen wine can enhance the flavors of the dish, while the wrong one can overpower or even counteract it.
+For lighter venison dishes, where the meat is delicately prepared, a white wine is often a surprising but fitting choice.
+A full-bodied, oak-aged Chardonnay or a rich Viognier can beautifully complement the meat's mild flavor, while their complex aromas offer a beautiful balance.

 [product=vacuum-wine-pump]